-Testing shall be required whenever any officer has been involved in any motor vehicle accident which resulted in damage to Commission property, damage to the property of third-persons, or personal injury; however, accidents resulting in damage to Commission and/or third-party property shall not require testing when (a) there is no personal injury and a lieutenant, captain, or commander confirms that the officer could not have prevented the accident (b) the accident involves a deer strike; or (c) the accident involves a Commission vehicle that has been struck while either parked or while sitting at a full or complete stop.
+Testing shall be required whenever any officer has been involved in any motor vehicle accident which resulted in damage to Commission property, damage to the property of third-persons, or personal injury; however, accidents resulting in damage to Commission and/or third-party property shall not require testing when (a) there is no personal injury and a lieutenant, captain, or commander confirms that the officer could not have prevented the accident, (b) there is a minor at fault collision but no personal injury and a lieutenant, captain, or commander concludes that there is no reasonable suspicion of impairment, (c) the accident involves a deer strike, or (d) the accident involves a Commission vehicle that has been struck while either parked or while sitting at a full or complete stop.
 Following any accident involving a Commission vehicle or other Commission equipment, testing will only be required of the Officer operating the Commission vehicle or equipment.